 A frac pump is a high-pressure, high-volume pump used in hydraulic fracturing treatments.
 Hydraulic fracturing is a well stimulation technique where fracking liquid (a mixture of mostly water and sand) is injected into rock formations at high-pressures, allowing for the extraction of natural oil and gas.
 Frac pumps have evolved throughout history to accommodate the increasing demand of pressure pumping services companies around the world as operators are required to push drilling into more complex geological formations to ensure supply.

-A large suite of heavy-duty frac pumps are used to transmit a mixture of mostly water and sand down the well bore.
+A large suite of heavy-duty frac pumps is used to transmit a mixture of mostly water and sand down the wellbore.
+In order to avoid the well from pushing back, the frac pump has to overpower the pressure coming back to the surface.
 This process fractures the rock and the fractures are filled with sand and fluid to prop them open.
 Fractures typically grow 200 to 400 feet.
 This provides the oil and gas a flow path into the wellbore.